-A while ago, I found this tutorial for weaving a rug from strips of t-shirt yarn.
+A while ago, I found a tutorial for weaving a rug from strips of t-shirt yarn.

 As I was sorting through my large pile of clothes to be upcycled, I found a lot of t-shirts and thought I'd give the weaving a go!.